International Health Research

 Direct funding of research at foreign institutions is possible under a limited set of grant mechanisms or specifically targeted initiatives.
-Investigators from non-U.S. institutions interested in direct funding of their research by NCCAM should contact the appropriate NCCAM Program Officer to discuss eligibility and opportunities.
+Investigators from non-U.S. institutions interested in direct funding of their research by NCCAM should contact the appropriate NCCAM Program Director to discuss eligibility and opportunities.

 Eligibility for Direct Funding Initiatives

 NCCAM will not consider applications involving interventional clinical trials outside of the United States and Canada.

 Foreign institutions are eligible for funding through direct mechanisms (R01, R21, & R03) only when specified in the PA or RFA.
 In addition, NCCAM encourages foreign researchers to contact the appropriate NCCAM Program Director noted in the PA or RFA, or on the NCCAM Web site.

 Foreign institutions are not eligible to submit grant applications for the following types of grant mechanisms used by NCCAM:

 - Institutional Ruth L. Kirschstein National Research Service Awards (NRSAs) (T32 mechanism)